th1j5/inet/showcases/tsn/trafficshaping/creditbasedshaper/doc/index.rst

 Goals
 -----

 The credit-based traffic shaper can be used to smooth-out traffic and reduce bursting in network nodes' outgoing interfaces.
-This adds gaps between successive packets of an incoming packet burst, and can enable different priority traffic to get transmitted in the gaps, and thus reduce its delay.
+The shaper– adds gaps between successive packets of an incoming packet burst, and can enable different priority traffic to get transmitted in the gaps, and thus reduce its delay.

 In this example we demonstrate how to use the credit-based traffic shaper.